-Get ready for spring - hay fever worse in spring than summerDecember 21st, 2011 in Diseases, Conditions, Syndromes
+Get ready for spring - hay fever worse in spring than summerDecember 21, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Hay fever (runny nose, sneezing, itchy eyes) is caused by an allergy to pollen, and most commonly to grass pollen.
 These tiny grains bring misery to sufferers through spring and summer and pollen levels are often included as part of weather reports to help sufferers prepare.
 However new research published in BioMed Central's open access journal Clinical and Translational Allergy shows that, regardless of medication and other allergies, for the same grass pollen levels, hay fever symptoms are worse in the first half of the season than later on.

 Worldwide there are over 10,000 species of grass and most of these species are able to cause symptoms in people who have hay fever.
 The different species release their pollen sequentially so that, for a sufferer, hay fever, also called seasonal allergic rhinitis, can last for the whole three months that grasses are flowering.